-Then Octavia took him in, but what happened to him after that is a bit of a mystery.
+Then, kind Octavia took Alexander in and raised him.
+But what happened to him after that is a bit of a mystery.

-According to this, Alexander lived in Octavia’s house until he was fifteen, and then accompanied his sister to Mauretania.
-Nothing else is known of him after that.
+Some scholars think Alexander may have lived in Octavia’s house until he was fifteen, and then after his sister married, he may have accompanied her to Mauretania.

 Ptolemy was Cleopatra and Antony’s youngest child.

-Ptolemy Philadelphos was born in this period of stability, one year (36 BC) after his parents rekindled their affair.
+Ptolemy Philadelphus was born in this period of stability, one year (36 BC) after his parents rekindled their affair.

-He, too, like his siblings, got a grandiose name.
-The original Ptolemy Philadelphos was one of Cleopatra’s ancestors.
+He, like his siblings, received a grandiose name.
+The original Ptolemy Philadelphus was one of Cleopatra’s ancestors.
 During his reign, the kingdom of Egypt had been at its greatest territorial extent.

-The three ancient authors -Dio, Suetonius, and Plutarch-, say that Octavian spared Ptolemy.
-And Dio adds that the boy was given to Selene.
+The four ancient authors -Dio, Suetonius, Plutarch, and Herodian-, say that Octavian spared Ptolemy.

-If that was the case, he went to live in Mauretania when he was 11.
+If that was the case, he may have gone to Mauretania with her when he was 11.

 But there is no further news of him.
-Ptolemy, too, may have died in childhood, either in Rome -aided or unaided- or in Mauretania.
+Ptolemy, too, may have died in childhood, either in Rome -aided or unaided-, in Mauretania, or on an island.

 So those were the fates of Cleopatra’s four children.
-The three sons died young or fell into obscurity.
-Only the daughter, Cleopatra Selene, flourished.
-She became a queen on her own right -and a capable queen at that- and had known descendants.
+Only her daughter flourished.
+While her three sons died young or fell into obscurity.